Section 2: Working at Augustana

 Augustana College is committed to a policy of employment and advancement based on qualifications and merit and does not discriminate in favor of, or in opposition to, the employment of relatives.

 Due to the potential for perceived or actual conflicts, the following restriction applies to the hiring of relatives: Relatives of persons currently employed may be hired only if they will not be working directly for or supervising a relative or will not occupy a position in the same line of authority where employees can initiate or participate in decisions involving a direct benefit to the relative.
 Such decisions include, but are not limited to, hiring, retention, transfer, promotion, wages and leave requests.
-This policy applies to all current and potential employees.
+This policy applies to student workers as well as all full-time, part-time and intermittent employees.

 “Relative” is defined as one of the following: relationships by blood—parent, child, grandparent, grandchild, brother, sister, uncle, aunt, nephew, niece, first cousin and relationships by marriage—spouse (as defined by state law), stepparent, stepchild, brother-in-law, sister-in-law, father-in- law, mother-in-law, son-in-law, daughter-in-law, half-brother, half-sister, uncle, aunt, nephew, niece, spouse/partner of any of the above and cohabitating couples/significant others.

 At Augustana College, high value is put on the community created by having all employees working from a campus location.
-For this reason, working from home and/or telecommuting is not permitted.
-Unless utilizing approved leave time, employees are expected to report to their normal work location for regularly scheduled work hours.
-While admin- istrative/exempt employees may sometimes complete additional work assignments from an off-site location, this is not in lieu of the regular work to be done at the normal work locations.
+For this reason, employees are expected to report to their normal work location for regularly scheduled work hours.
+While administrative/exempt employees may sometimes complete additional work assignments from an off-site location, this is not in lieu of the regular work to be done at the normal work locations.

 Each employee is responsible for notifying the Office of Human Resources of any changes in personal information such as: